 Centennial College's Strategic Management program will prime you with the comprehensive knowledge and skills to enhance your managerial effectiveness across all industries.

-As leading employers urgently seek individuals with the strategic skills that will enhance their enterprise, this School of Business graduate certificate program will teach you how to design and implement your decisions while staying aligned with a company’s objectives.
+As leading employers urgently seek individuals with the strategic skills that will enhance their enterprise, this graduate certificate program will teach you how to design and implement your decisions while staying aligned with a company’s objectives.

 With guidance from experienced faculty members who ensure the business strategies they deliver are sharp and relevant, you will also develop an understanding of how internal and external industry forces influence the implementation of strategic decisions.

 A close watch on the current practices used by leaders in the field, the use of case studies and team research will round out the training in this college business program, and guarantee that as a strategic management graduate, you will be solidly prepared with the job-specific skills that industry leaders value.

 This program can serve as a pathway into other postgrad programs at Centennial College for those who are looking to gain future experience in more specific areas of management.